 Add the roasted spice to the grinder and also add salt, Kashmiri red chili powder, garlic powder, ginger powder, coriander powder, turmeric powder, asafoetida, mango powder, and garam masala powder.

-How to Store Achar Masala (Pickle Powder)
+How to Store Achar Ka Masala (Pickle Powder)

 Homemade achar masala is purely prepared with spice without the addition of food color and artificial flavoring and preservatives.
 You can easily store it in an airtight glass jar for 6 months in a cool place.